M. C. Pant

 Mohan Chandra Pant (1956–2015) was an Indian radiation oncologist, institution builder and the founder vice chancellor of the H. N. B. Uttarakhand Medical Education University, Dehradun.
-He served as the Director of Dr. Ram Manohar Lohia Institute of Medical Sciences, Lucknow, and was the Dean and head of the Radiotherapy Department at the King George's Medical University at the time of his death.
+He served as the director of Dr. Ram Manohar Lohia Institute of Medical Sciences, Lucknow, and was the dean and head of the Radiotherapy Department at the King George's Medical University at the time of his death.
 He received the Dr. B. C. Roy Award, the highest Indian award in the medical category, from the Medical Council of India in 2005.
 The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2008, for his contributions to medicine.

 Biography

 Mohan Chandra Pant was born at Kunkoli, a small village in Ranikhet in the undivided Uttar Pradesh (presently in Uttarakhand) in a family with limited financial means.
-His early schooling was at the local village school, after which he graduated in Science (BSc) from Kumaon University in 1974, and continued his studies at King George's Medical University (KGMU) from where he obtained his MBBS in 1979 and MD in 1985.
+His early schooling was at the local village school, after which he graduated in science (BSc) from Kumaon University in 1974, and continued his studies at King George's Medical University (KGMU) from where he obtained his MBBS in 1979 and MD in 1985.
 His career started as a member of faculty at his alma mater, but moved to Tokyo in 1986 for advanced training in CT Scan at the University of Tokyo.
 Returning to India, he joined KGMU and established a CT Scan unit at the institution, the first such unit in the public sector in the state.
 He also had training in Magnetic resonance imaging techniques in Germany and radiation oncology at the Union for International Cancer Control, Geneva, California State University, Long Beach, University of Texas MD Anderson Cancer Center and Rush University.
 Chicago.
-He became the Director of the Department of Radiotherapy at KGMU in 2007 and held the post till 2010.
-In September 2010, he moved to Dr. Ram Manohar Lohia Institute of Medical Sciences, Lucknow, as its Director, where he worked for three years till September 2013.
+He became the director of the Department of Radiotherapy at KGMU in 2007 and held the post till 2010.
+In September 2010, he moved to Dr. Ram Manohar Lohia Institute of Medical Sciences, Lucknow, as its director, where he worked for three years till September 2013.
 Thereafter, he was associated with the establishment of H.N.B.
 Uttarakhand Medical Education University at Dehradun and when institution became operational in 2014, he was appointed as its founding vice chancellor.
-Returning to KGMU, he served as the Dean of the Dean and head of the Radiotherapy Department at the institution.
+Returning to KGMU, he served as the dean and head of the Radiotherapy Department at the institution.
 During brief interludes, he served as a visiting professor at Tokyo University, Rush University, California University, University of Texas MD Anderson Cancer Center, Dichin Barge University, Germany, Chinese University of Hong Kong, and Roswell Park Comprehensive Cancer Center.

 Pant was married to Nirmala Pant, the director of Lucknow Cancer Institute, and the couple had a son and a daughter.
 He died on 13 August 2015, at Lucknow Cancer Institute, succumbing to liver cancer for which he was under treatment for six months.